Skip to main content

 ],

-// Let browsers cache CORS information for longer, which reduces the number
+// Let browsers cache CORS information to reduce the number of

 maxAge: 2 * 60 * 60